 The Mission Matrix begins—like Janz’s framework—with knowing your ideal customer, though the types of customers you might target are narrowed down to three: small and mid-sized businesses (SMBs), mid-market businesses, and enterprise businesses.

 Image Courtesy of Edward Ford.
-The Mission Matrix framework is built upon a 3×3 grid, that combines your possible sales strategy with possible target company.
+The Mission Matrix framework is built upon a 3×3 grid, that combines your possible sales strategy with a possible target company.

 Next, you determine the marketing and sales approach you plan to use to attract customers: